TheAssemblyArmada/Thyme/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/thd1as29wfnkh586?svg=true)](https://ci.appveyor.com/project/AdamMondez/thyme)

 Thyme is an open source re-implementation of Command & Conquer Generals: Zero Hour.
+Zero Hour is the expansion pack of Command & Conquer Generals, released in 2003.

 This project is a bottom-up rewrite of Generals: Zero Hour, using the original binary to provide functions that have not been implemented yet.